Jordan algebras over icosahedral cut-and-project quasicrystals: Aperiodic Jordan Algebras from icosahedral quasicrystals

 \subsection{\noun{aperiodic algebras }}

 Aperiodic algebras were introduced by Patera, Pelantova and Twarock in \cite{Patera98} with a specific class of aperiodic algebras named Quasicrystal Lie algebras whose generators are in one to one correspondence with a one-dimensional quasicrystal which was a modification of a Fibonacci-chain quasicrystal.
 Such quasicrystal Lie algebras were inspired by the usual Witt algebra, but they did not possess a Virasoro extension, which was an interesting feature that the authors were aiming for.
 Later on Twarock defined an aperiodic Witt algebra which indeed had a Virasoro extension \cite{Twarock2000} and thus allowing some interesting physical applications in the study of the breaking of Virasoro symmetry and in the realisation of a class of integrable systems \cite{Tw99a,TW00b}.
 A similar algebra, related to the Penrose tiling we reviewed in (\ref{eq:ModelPenrose}), was then studied by Twarock and Mazorchuk in \cite{MT03}.
-Since in (\ref{eq:cut-and-project-Icosians}) we introduced a cut-and-project scheme that allows the definition of both algebras as a special cases we present them here in this general framework.